-The Film and Video Collection includes videotapes, DVDs (including Blu-Ray discs), videogames, and 16mm films which span a wide range of disciplines.
+The Film and Video Collection includes videotapes, DVDs (including some Blu-Ray discs), 16mm films, laserdiscs, and audio cassettes and audio CDs which span a wide range of disciplines.

 On-Site Media Collection

-The Film and Video Collection includes over 25,000 on-site media titles, including over 15,000 DVDs and Blu-Rays, 10,000 videotapes and 500+ titles in legacy formats.
+The Film and Video Collection Department includes over 20,000 on-site media titles, including over 10,000 DVDs, 10,000 videotapes, and 200 laserdiscs.
 This collection includes feature films from the silent era through to current releases, and educational programs spanning a wide array of subjects from anthropology to zoology.
-Also included in the Film and Video Collection are videogames acquired in support of coursework for PlayStation, XBox, and Nintendo consoles.

 16mm Film Collection

 The Film and Video Collection Department has some 2500 16mm academic films which are available for viewing by University of Delaware faculty, students, and staff.

 The collection includes many rare and unique titles not available in video (VHS and DVD) formats.
 The films span a wide range of academic subject areas, from Anthropology, Biology and other sciences, to Art, Film Studies, History, and the Social Sciences.
 Many were produced during the golden age of academic film, the post-Sputnik era of the 1950s and 1960s.
 Besides the educational value of their content, these films serve as a human and historical record, cultural artifact, and window to the past.

 A few examples from the collection include rare documentaries such as Black Protest (1969), Original Films of Frank B. Gilbreth (1968), The Days of Dylan Thomas (1965), and The Santa Monica Project (1969).
 There are also cinema classics like The Balloonatic (Buster Keaton, 1923), Hollywood and Bust (1956), Silent Snow Secret Snow (Conrad Aiken, 1964), and Uberfall (1929).